 Strokes occur when blood flow to the brain is disrupted.
-This can occur when blood vessels, the body’s “pipes” that carry blood, become plugged or leak.
-When blood — and the oxygen and nutrients it carries — can’t get to the brain, brain cells die, which can cause neurological complications and even death.
+This can occur when blood vessels, the body's "pipes" that carry blood, become plugged or leak.
+When blood — and the oxygen and nutrients it carries — cannot get to the brain, brain cells die.
+This can cause neurological complications and even death.

-Some strokes (ischemic) are caused by blockage of brain blood vessels.
-They account for 87% of strokes.
+- Ischemic strokes are caused when blood vessels to the brain are blocked.
+They account for 87% of all strokes.

 - Cause bleeding in the space around the brain and blood vessels

 About one third of people who have a subarachnoid hemorrhage will have a good outcome.
 Another third will have a disability, and the remaining third will die immediately.

 "Hemorrhagic strokes are by far the most fatal," says Northwestern Medicine Neurosurgeon Babak S. Jahromi, MD, PhD.
 "While aneurysm rupture is rare, once an aneurysm bursts, the odds of brain damage and death drastically increase.
 Fortunately, there are advanced treatment options for stopping unruptured aneurysms in their tracks."

 Let's take a closer look at brain aneurysms.